gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

       openId:
         # A set of audience claim values, one of which must appear in the audience
         # claim in the token.
-        # If empty, no validation will be performed on the audience claim
+        # If empty, the audience claim is validated against the configured clientId instead
+        # (unless validateAudience is false, in which case no audience validation is performed).
         # If audienceClaimRequired is false and there is no audience claim in the token,
-        # then allowedAudiences will be ignored
+        # then the audience is not validated
         allowedAudiences: []
-        # If true the token will fail validation if the audience claim is not present
+        # If true (the default) an inbound token fails validation when it does not carry an
+        # audience (aud) claim.
+The audience, when present, is validated against
-        # and allowedAudiences is not empty
+        # allowedAudiences, or the configured clientId when allowedAudiences is empty.
+        # Set this to false only for external identity providers that omit the aud claim on
+        # their access tokens, e.g. AWS Cognito
-        audienceClaimRequired: false
+        audienceClaimRequired: true
         # The authentication endpoint used in OpenId authentication
         # Should only be set if not using a configuration endpoint
         authEndpoint: null